 Welcome to my web page

-With my recently won ERC Starting Grant I will develop new numerical methods for inertial microfluidics for healthcare applications.
+With my recently won ERC Starting Grant "SIRIUS" I will develop new numerical methods for inertial microfluidics for healthcare applications.

 Currently I do not have a funded PhD opening, but I am always looking for self-funded PhD students.
 If you are interested in any topic presented on my research page, please get in touch.